ZieWang/Git/readme.txt

-Git is a version control.
+Git is a distributed version control.
+Git is free software.